wisdom-framework/wisdom/README.md

 4- Clone wisdom repo

-5- Clone https://github.com/ow2-chameleon/core to ./chamelelon/runtime/
+5- Clone https://github.com/ow2-chameleon/core to ./chameleon/runtime/

 6- 'mvn clean install' in chameleon/runtime

+(Step 7-8 can be skipped if you don't want to run **wisdom-test**.
+However, you'll have to comment **wisdom-test** module in the root pom)

+7- Clone https://github.com/ow2-chameleon/osgi-testing-helpers to ./chameleon/test/

+8- 'mvn clean install' in chameleon/test

-7- 'mvn clean install' at project root
+9- 'mvn clean install' at project root (**samples** module should be commented for the first 'mvn clean install')

-8- go to ./samples and run 'mvn clean wisdom:wisdom-maven-pgin:1.0-SNAPSHOT:run'
+10- go to ./samples and run 'mvn clean wisdom:wisdom-maven-plugin:1.0-SNAPSHOT:run'

-9- that's all folks go to 'http://localhost:9000/'
+11- that's all folks go to 'http://localhost:9000/samples'